Marbofloxacin

 Marbofloxacin is a carboxylic acid derivative third generation fluoroquinolone antibiotic.
-It is used in veterinary medicine under the trade names Marbocyl, Forcyl, Marbo vet and Zeniquin.
+It is used in veterinary medicine under the brand names Marbocyl, Forcyl, Marbo vet and Zeniquin.
 A formulation of marbofloxacin combined with clotrimazole and dexamethasone is available under the name Aurizon (CAS number 115550-35-1).

 Mechanism of action

 Its mechanism of action is not thoroughly understood, but it is believed to be similar to the other fluoroquinolones by impairing the bacterial DNA gyrase which results in rapid bactericidal activity.
 The other proposed mechanisms include that it acts against nondividing bacteria and does not require protein and RNA synthesis, which block protein and RNA synthesis respectively.

 Activity

 Marbofloxacin is a synthetic, broad spectrum bactericidal agent.
 The bactericidal activity of marbofloxacin is concentration dependent, with susceptible bacteria cell death occurring within 20–30 minutes of exposure.
 Like other fluoroquinolones, marbofloxacin has demonstrated a significant post-antibiotic effect for both gram– and + bacteria and is active in both stationary and growth phases of bacterial replication.

 It has good activity against many gram-negative bacilli and cocci, is effective against: